justinshapiro/esp-api/README.md

 # esp-api
-Repo for the Emergency Location and Emergency Notification APIs
+Repo for the Emergency Location and Emergency Notification APIs.